-Cadence, a new high-level programming language, needs to observe the following requirements:
+Cadence, a new high-level programming language, observes the following requirements:

 - Safety and Security: Safety is the underlying reliability of any smart contract (i.e., it’s bug-free and performs its function).
 Security is the prevention of attacks on the network or smart contracts (i.e., unauthorized actions by malicious actors).
 Safety and security are critical in smart contracts because of the immutable nature of blockchains, and because they often deal with high-value assets.
 While auditing and reviewing code will be a crucial part of smart contract development, Cadence maximizes efficiency while maintaining the highest levels of safety and security at its foundation.
 It accomplishes this via a strong static type system, design by contract, and ownership primitives inspired by linear types (which are useful when dealing with assets).

 - Clarity: Code needs to be easy to read, and its meaning should be as unambiguous as possible.
 It should also be suited for verification so that tooling can help with ensuring safety and security guarantees.
 These guarantees can be achieved by making the code declarative and allowing the developer to express their intentions directly.
 We make those intentions explicit by design, which, along with readability, make auditing and reviewing more efficient, at a small cost to verbosity.

 - Approachability: Writing code and creating programs should be as approachable as possible.
 Incorporating features from languages like Swift and Rust, developers should find Cadence’s syntax and semantics familiar.
 Practical tooling, documentation, and examples enable developers to start creating programs quickly and effectively.

 - Developer Experience: The developer should be supported throughout the entire development lifecycle, from initial application logic to on-chain bugfixes.